FAQ for Tax Filing

 Yes.
 If you have trouble accessing the tax software for your dependents, please email the HIO at internationaloffice@harvard.edu to request an additional discount code.

 My immigration status is sponsored by the Department of State/Fulbright/IIE.
-Can I still use Sprintax?
+Can I still use Sprintax Returns?

 You can only use these products if your Fulbright fellowship is NOT administered by IIE.
 IIE administered students can obtain tax assistance information here.